tatianegercina/FinTech/01-Lesson-Plans/13-NLP/2/LP_13_Ins_Tone_Analsysis.md

 ### 13. Instructor Do: Tone Analysis (15 mins)

-On this activity students will be introduced to tone analysis and how they can score tone of human speech using the **IBM Watson Tone Analyzer service** and its Python library.
+In this activity students will be introduced to tone analysis and how they can score tone of human speech using the **IBM Watson Tone Analyzer service** and its Python library.

 **Files:**